Kaadirm/VanlifeWebsite-React/README.md

 ## Usage

-To reach Host Page and what is in it.
+To reach Host Page and what is in it. <br />
-username: kadir@hotmail.com (It starts with my name, but a random mail address)
+username: kadir@hotmail.com (It starts with my name, but a random mail address) <br />
 password: 1234